 How do I submit online?

 Visit cbcliteraryprizes.submittable.com and create a Submittable account.
-You will need to fill out a submission form and then upload and pay for each of your entries.
+You will need to fill out a submission form and then type your work directly into the Submittable text box for the Short Story and Nonfiction competitions or upload your work for the Poetry competition and pay for each of your entries.

 What is Submittable?
 Why do I need to create an account to upload my entry?

 Yes.
 You can submit as many times as you like, and to as many categories.
 Please ensure you send the right entry at the right time.
 Please also note that each submission requires a completed entry form and a $25 entry fee.

 Our word limits are strict in each category.
 Texts over the maximum word count will be disqualified.
 Be sure to get an exact count of the number of words in your submission and not just an estimate.
 We use Microsoft Word to verify word counts.
 If you are using Microsoft Word, select the Review tab, then click on Word Count.
 If you are using Google Docs, go to Tools, then Word Count.
 Please don't confuse word count and character count.